-Net interest income at consolidated entities was \$3 million in the first quarter of 2013, an increase of \$1 million from the first quarter of 2012.
-During 2012 we sold our economic interests in and subsequently deconsolidated all of our Acacia entities and 15 legacy Sequoia entities.
+Net interest income at consolidated entities was \$2 million for both the three months ended June 30, 2013 and 2012.
+Net interest income at consolidated entities was \$5 million in the first half 2013, an increase of \$1 million from the first half of 2012.
+In the fourth quarter of 2012, we sold our economic interests in and subsequently deconsolidated all of our Acacia entities and 15 legacy Sequoia entities.
 The increase in net interest income was a result of the benefit of deconsolidating these securitizations, which in the aggregate had negative net interest income during 2012.
 We have not added to our consolidated entities balances since 2011.